assamite/HeuristicSearch/README.md

 Different heuristic search algorithms implemented in Java.
 Very much work in progress.

-**The application is currently developed only with OS X, so some inconsistencies with the UI (most importantly menubar) may be seen in Linux and Windows.**
+**The application is currently developed only with OS X and Java 1.6, so some inconsistencies with the UI (most importantly menubar) may be seen in Linux and Windows.**

 Allows the user to load jpg/png images as maps, converts them to grayscale *in memory*